juliusknorr/nextcloud-docker-dev/docs/tools/aliases.md

 By default, the aliases file is located in `scripts/aliases` in this repository.
 The file is not checked in or exists by default and must be created.
 To simplify this, you can use the script `scripts/create-aliases.sh`.

+Please note, however, that the `bootstrap.sh` script already calls the `scripts/create-aliases.sh`.
+After bootstrapping (as suggested by the README) the aliases file therefore is automatically generated with the default settings.

 You can simply call the script in your shell.
 This will create the aliases file for in the default location.